NexPlayer/Android-SDK/properties.md

 Allows NexPlayer to ignore thetext modecommand in CEA608 closed captions.

-This property may be useful in cases where CEA 608 closed captions have been implemented in ways other than strictly following the standard specifications which include extratext modecommands.
+This property may be useful in cases where CEA 608 closed captions have been implemented in ways other than strictly following the standard specifications which include extra text mode commands.
 It allows NexPlayer to properly display those alternatively implemented captions in video content.

 In content that includes standard CEA 608 closed captions that follow the specifications, enabling this property may result in captions that do not appear as expected, so use of this property is discouraged in those cases as NexPlayer will properly display CEA 608 closed captions according to the specifications.